Hexcein-moonsters/smartschool-plugins/README.md

 </div>

-Once you have installed Tampermonkey, you can click any the links that you find useful to install them.
+Once you have installed Tampermonkey, you can click any of the following links that you find useful to install them.

-## links
+## Links
 [Smartschool autofill login data](https://github.com/uwugirl69/smartschool-plugins/raw/main/scripts/Autofill%20Smartschool%20login.user.js)

 ## Contributing